 At June 2016 Mulga Rock East had indicated resources of 14,300 t U3O8 at 0.072% in the Ambassador deposit and 860 tonnes at 0.69% in the Princess deposit, with 3,500 t and lower grade inferred resources in Ambassador.
 Mulga Rock West had 12,700 t U3O8 at 0.045% inferred resources in the Emperor deposit and 2200 tonnes in the Shogun deposit.
 In September 2015 the company lowered the cut-off grade from 0.02% to 0.015% U3O8, thereby increasing the project’s indicated and inferred resources to 34,600 t U3O8 grading 0.052%.
 Probable reserves (March 2016) are 10,027 tonnes U3O8 at 0.066%, mostly in Ambassador.

 Vimy intends to mine the MREast 9-km long Ambassador deposit first, with progressive open pits to 32 m depth.
 The plant will be located adjacent to it and Princess.
 MRWest will have shallower pits.
 Tailings disposal will be in mined-out pits, with progressive rehabilitation.
 Process plant and infrastructure capital costs are estimated at A$332 million, plus $46 million for pre-strip.
 Uranium operating cost for the 16-year life of mine with 1300 t/yr U3O8 production (after by-product credits) is estimated at US$29.11 per pound U3O8.
 An investment decision is expected by mid-2017 followed by two years establishment and commissioning.

 Ponton, Double 8, WA

 The Double 8 deposit is about 40km southwest of Mulga Rock.
-It was acquired by Uranio Ltd from Paladin in 2008 and has about 7800 tonnes U3O8 as an inferred resource estimate (JORC), with 200 ppm cut-off.
-The deposit was found by PNC Exploration in the mid 1980s, and further analysis of original cores was undertaken over 2008-09.
+The deposit was found by PNC Exploration in the mid-1980s, and further analysis of original cores was undertaken over 2008-09.
 It was acquired by Uranio Ltd from Paladin in 2008.
 It is in the Ponton palaeochannel system and within a nature reserve.
 In May 2008 Uranio merged with Manhattan Resources and became Manhattan Corporation.

 The Ponton project is now centred on Double 8 and includes the contiguous Stallion South, Highway South and Ponton deposits in the same palaeochannel system.
 Double 8 has JORC-compliant inferred resources of 7820 tonnes U3O8.
 Stallion, Highway and Shelf each have 800 to 1500 tonnes inferred.